 a.
 Recommendations and/or implementation guidelines

+No Agreement: The Working Group notes that in the 2012 round of the New gTLD Program, a decision was made by the ICANN Board to either (a) “submit a change request to no longer be an exclusive generic TLD”, (b) “withdraw their application” or (c) “maintain their plan to operate an exclusive generic TLD,” which would operate to defer their application to the next round of the New gTLD Program, subject to rules developed for the next round, to allow time for the GNSO to develop policy advice concerning exclusive generic TLDs.”
+All applicants in 2012 chose either options (a) or (b).
+The result was that no exclusive generic use gTLDs (also called “Closed Generic” gTLDs) were registered in the first round.

-No Agreement: The Working Group notes that in the 2012 round of the New gTLD Program, a decision was made by the ICANN Board to effectively ban exclusive use / generic applications.
-It is the understanding of the Working Group that the ICANN Board intended that its decision to effectively ban Closed Generics applied only to the 2012 round and that it wanted the GNSO to engage in policy discussions regarding the treatment of such strings in subsequent rounds.
-Although the Working Group has had numerous discussions about this topic, and received extensive comments from the community, including members of the Governmental Advisory Committee, the Working Group was not able to agree as to how to treat these applications in subsequent rounds.
+It is the understanding of the Working Group that the ICANN Board intended that its decision to not allow Closed Generics to apply unless or until the GNSO adopts a policy regarding the treatment of Closed Generics in subsequent rounds.
+Although the Working Group has had numerous discussions about this topic, and received extensive comments from the community, including members of the Governmental Advisory Committee, the Working Group was not able to agree on such a policy.

+Further, as the Working Group is arguing over the policy, it is questioning what the “default” will be if we do not decided on a new policy now.
+Many members say that the default should be the rules applied to applications in Round 1 (with the Board’s resolution of 2015); others are willing to ignore the Board’s resolution and allow Closed Generics even though the GNSO has not agreed on a policy with respect to this issue.

 b.
 Deliberations and rationale for recommendations and/or implementation guidelines

 The GAC issued advice to the Board on the New gTLD Program through its Beijing Communiqué dated 11 April 2013.
 In the Beijing Communiqué, the GAC advised the Board that, "For strings representing generic terms, exclusive registry access should serve a public interest goal" (the "Category 2.2 Safeguard Advice").
 The GAC identified a non-exhaustive list of strings in the current round of the New gTLD Program that it considers to be generic terms where the applicant is proposing to provide exclusive registry access.
+They included: .app, .autoinsurance, .baby, .beauty, .blog, .book, .broker, .cars, .cloud,.cpa,.cruise,.grocery, .hair, .hotel, .hotels .insurance and more.
+The registry owns the top level domain and all second level domains and can dictate exactly their structure and contents.

+As noted in the previous section, on 21 June 2015, after an extensive global public input, the ICANN Board passed a resolution that required applicants for exclusive generic strings to either

+(a) “submit a change request to no longer be an exclusive generic TLD”,

+(b) “withdraw their application” or

+(c) “maintain their plan to operate an exclusive generic TLD,” which would operate to defer their application to the next round of the New gTLD Program, subject to rules developed for the next round, to allow time for the GNSO to develop policy advice concerning exclusive generic TLD..

+All applicants in 2012 chose either options (a) or (b) – and no Closed Generics were registered in Round 1.

-On 21 June 2015, the ICANN Board passed a resolution that effectively banned Exclusive Generic / Closed Generic TLDs in the 2012 round.In addition, the Board requested that the GNSO consider this topic in future policy development work for subsequent procedures.
+In addition, the Board requested that the GNSO consider this topic in future policy development work for subsequent procedures.
 The GNSO Council has in turn charged the Working Group with analyzing the impact of Closed Generics and considering future policy.